explosion/catalogue/README.md

 `load_data` could also take a function, in which case you wouldn't need a package like this.

+Catalogue helps you when you need to produce a serializable record of which functions were passed in.
+For instance, you might want to write a log message, or save a config to load back your object later.
+With catalogue, your functions can be parameterised by strings, so logging and serialization remains easy --- while still giving you full extensibility.

 ## 🎛 API

 ### <kbd>function</kbd> `catalogue.create`